-The architect of the greatest seasons in UMW women’s basketball history in just 12 years at the helm, Deena Applebury has in a very short time brought UMW women’s basketball to the forefront in NCAA Division III basketball circles and earned one of the highest career winning percentage in NCAA history, ranking 11th all-time in all divisions in win percentage.
+The architect of the greatest seasons in UMW women’s basketball history in 13 years at the helm, Deena Applebury has brought UMW women’s basketball to the forefront in NCAA Division III basketball circles and earned one of the highest career winning percentage in NCAA history, ranking 11th all-time in all divisions in win percentage.

 In 2004-05, she led the Eagles to a 23-7 overall record, an improvement of 11 wins and six losses from her first season, in 2003-04.
 Applebury also led the Eagles to their first-ever Capital Athletic Conference championship, and to the second round of the NCAA Tournament, that year.
 For her impressive breakout season, Applebury was named by her peers as the CAC Coach of the Year.